'Carrying this nation forward': Fort Rucker connects with community for JROTC competition

 |0

-This work, 'Carrying this nation forward': Fort Rucker connects with community for JROTC competition [Image 9 of 9], by Brittany Trumbull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 'Carrying this nation forward': Fort Rucker connects with community for JROTC competition, by Brittany Trumbull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-'Carrying this nation forward': Fort Rucker connects with community for JROTC competition